 4. I can’t afford to remove my PMI

 If you’re paying private mortgage insurance (PMI) on your current loan, refinancing can present the opportunity to get rid of it on your new, refinanced loan.
 But, if don’t qualify for this option, you may be able to reduce your PMI costs instead.

 One way to do this is to leverage your credit score.
 If it has improved since you applied for your last mortgage, you may be eligible for a lower PMI payment.
 A loan advisor can explain this and other strategies, including how you may be able to eliminate PMI altogether if your home’s value has risen enough.

 5. My mortgage is (or was) in forbearance

 You may have heard that you can’t refinance if your mortgage is in forbearance, but there’s hope.
 Certain guidelines allow homeowners who are able to remain “current” on their loans during forbearance the ability to refinance.
 To be considered current, you’ll either have to make your mortgage payments as usual while in forbearance or pay any you’ve skipped before your forbearance period ends.

 You may also qualify to refinance if your forbearance has ended and you are now enrolled in a repayment plan, partial claim, payment deferral, or loan modification.
 According to guidance published by Fannie Mae, Freddie Mac, FHA, and VA, homeowners using these solutions are eligible to refinance after making a number of consecutive payments following the end of the forbearance.
-In most cases, you will need to document your income, although if you have an FHA or VA loan, you may also qualify for a streamline refinance (more on that in question 4).
+In most cases, you will need to document your income.